Tintagel's coming down!

 We believe the demolition and redevelopment of Tintagel Close is the most viable solution through which we can provide sustainable homes for the long term.
 We want to create a safe and attractive neighbourhood that fits in with existing homes and can improve the wider area and benefit the local community.

-Our redevelopment proposals will be guided by what local residents tell us and our overall objective to provide a modern, integrated estate with new affordable housing (social rent and shared ownership) for the local community.
+Our redevelopment proposals have been guided by what local residents tell us and our overall objective to provide a modern, integrated neighbourhood with new affordable housing for the local community.

 We've been granted planning permission to demolish Tintagel Close in Keynsham and replace the existing 1960s-built block with 45 affordable, modern homes.